Nutrition Guide - Road Running

 Half Marathon & Marathon distance events

-Operating a strategy to consume 1 x Gel every 5-6km \ 3 - 5 miles or 20 - 35 minutes, this will see you taking on 5 - 7 gels.
+Operating a strategy to consume 1 x Gel every 5-6km \ 3 - 5 miles or 20 - 35 minutes.
+This will see you taking on 5 - 7 gels total.

-If you are not keen on taking on energy gels you can switch to different fuelling methods including
+If you are not keen on taking on energy gels then there are alternative fuelling methods.

 An alternative to a pure gel strategy is to take on your fuel via an energy drink.
 This is also a benefit for runners who suffer from gut/stomach issues when using gels.

-You can also use gels and solid fuel types with your energy drink fuelling.
+You can also use gels and solid fuel types in combination with your energy drink fuelling.

 Post-Race